funmagsoft/ecare-infrastructure/terraform/modules/environment/README.md

 ### Storage Module

-The platform module calls the `storage` module to create the Storage Account with Private Endpoint:
+The environment module calls the `storage` module to create the Storage Account with Private Endpoint:

 ```hcl
 module "storage" {